Aldi Job Application Online for Employment and Careers

 You should be able to pay particular attention to detail and practice all safety procedures set forth by the company.
 You’re also going to receive approximately four months of steady training for this position.

-In return, you will earn a very good hourly salary in the range of about $16 an hour to start with a chance of advancing to another position from within.
+In return, you will earn a very good hourly salary with the new national average starting wage for warehouse positions being approximately $23 per hour (based on market and position), with a chance of advancing to another position from within.

 You can visit the careers website to find more information on the variety of jobs available in the distribution centers.